-Justin Trudeau is on course to become the next prime minister of Canada.
-So, who is the Liberal leader and what change will he bring to the country?
+Justin Trudeau has won a second term as prime minister of Canada, after a narrow election win.
+So, who is the Liberal leader and what change has he brought to the country since 2015?

 Born to lead